 Something Different

-Keep in mind that investors regularly review hundreds of companies’ financials and documents every month.
+Keep in mind that investors regularly review hundreds of companies’ financials and documents every month, seeking valuable insight into their potential investments.
 While there are the “usual suspects” regarding documentation, consider presenting your documents in a slightly different way.
 This could simply be the user interface of your data room.
-Choose a data room provider that leverages extensive UX capabilities so that your company can really stand out from the crowd.
+Choose an investor data room provider that leverages extensive UX capabilities so that your company can really stand out from the crowd and capture the attention of interested investors.

 The Best Solution for an Investor Data Room

-While thousands of pages of highly-sensitive documents are handled by dozens or hundreds of people in an investment transaction, security and tracking are needed to ensure that the right access has been granted and has not been compromised.
+While thousands of pages of highly-sensitive documents are handled by dozens or hundreds of people in an investment transaction, security features and tracking are needed to ensure that the right access has been granted and has not been compromised.
+For optimal security and organization in your investment transactions, choosing a robust data room for investors like CapLinked can provide the necessary digital rights management and file protection features.

 Organizations should consider an enterprise virtual data room solution, such as CapLinked, that has these needs in mind.
 Digital rights management capabilities provide encryption and complete control over how a document is used, edited, copied or even printed.
 Caplinked’s FileProtect feature lets companies share documents while retaining the ability to deny access to anything even after it’s downloaded.